 the walls near Porta Pia and Porta Latina (Pius II).

-Pope Pius II erected a statue to St Andrew near Ponte Milvio; he devoted a lot of resources to celebrate himself by renaming Pienza, the village near Siena where he was born and by building there churches and palaces.
+Pope Pius II erected a statue of St. Andrew near Ponte Milvio; he devoted a lot of resources to celebrate himself by renaming Pienza, the village near Siena where he was born and by building there churches and palaces.
 He also built several monuments in Siena and a fortress in Tivoli.

 The next pope, the Venetian cardinal Pietro Barbo (Pope Paul II) was the nephew of